Welsh Local Government Association

+History

 The Welsh Local Government Association was established in 1996 to represent the interests of local government in Wales.
 Since 1999 the WLGA has had a specific role in representing local government to the Welsh Government and the Senedd (Welsh Parliament).

+Members

 Its members are the twenty-two local authorities in Wales.
 The four police authorities, three fire and rescue authorities, and three national park authorities in Wales are associate members.